softprops/turnstyle/README.md

         run: sleep 30
 ```

-Finally, you can use the `CI_SKIP` environment variable to skip only a subset of steps
+Finally, you can use the `force_continued` output to skip only a subset of steps
-by setting `continue-after-seconds` and conditioning future setps with `if: ! env.CI_SKIP`
+by setting `continue-after-seconds` and conditioning future steps with
+`if: ! steps.<step id>.force_continued`

 ```